Plan Availability: ✓ Soho | ✓ Pro | ✓ Plus | ✓ Enterprise | ✓ Flex |

-To get Cross-domain tracking set up you will need to do it within three places - Checkfront, Google Analytics, and your own website.
+To get Cross-domain tracking set up you need to do it within three places - Checkfront, Google Analytics, and your own website.

 1. Cross-domain Tracking: Setup in CheckfrontBack to top

 To set up this feature in Checkfront...

 - Go to Integrations under the Manage menu in your top navigation menu.

 - Search for Google Analytics.
 It is listed under Conversions.

 - Hover over the Integration tile and click it to initiate the Setup modal.

 - Enter your Parent Page Domain (website top-level domain).